-Click on the tabs to access key information about St Peter's, including GCSE results and policies.
+Click on the tabs to access essential information about St Peter's, including GCSE results and policies.

 Most documents on this site are downloadable and printable directly from the page.
-However, please contact the school if you have any issues obtaining a copy.
+However, please get in touch with the school if you have any issues obtaining a copy.

 Appeals: